Nicotous1/ChinaPollution/README.md

 ## Starting kit

 A first model has been designed in this [folder](./submissions/starting_kit).
-It is composed of a feature extractor that is performing preprocessing of the data and a regressor that is a Ridge regression.
+It is composed of a feature extractor that is performing preprocessing of the data and a regressor which implements the fit and predict methods.

 To test the starting kit: